orca-scan/orca-scan-node/README.md

-# Orca Scan Node Client
+# orca-scan-code

-A simple ES5 Node.js client library for the Orca Scan API.
+A simple node library for the Orca Scan API.
 This library provides a clean, promise-based interface for managing sheets, rows, users, hooks, and history.

 ## Installation